Benign paroxysmal positional vertigo

 - Share

-Benign paroxysmal positional vertigo usually causes short episodes of intense dizziness or vertigo when you move your head in certain directions.
+Benign paroxysmal positional vertigo usually causes short episodes of intense dizziness or vertigo when the head is moved in certain directions.
 Vertigo is the sensation that you (or your surroundings) are moving.
+This is often described as "the room spinning around".

 Benign paroxysmal positional vertigo is thought to be caused by tiny solid fragments (otoconia) in the inner ear labyrinth.
-In many cases the condition gets better on its own after several weeks.
+In most cases the condition gets better on its own after several weeks.

 A simple treatment of moving the head into various positions over a few minutes can cure the condition in many cases.
 This treatment uses gravity to move the tiny fragments away from where they are causing problems.